 Skip to main content

-The best Hugh Jackman movies of all time
+The 10 best Hugh Jackman movies of all time

 For well over two decades now, Hugh Jackman has been one of Hollywood’s most defining movie stars.
-He’s the kind of actor who can do it all: Sing, dance, tear up on cue, shoot metal claws out of his hands, etc. Because of his vast array of talents, Jackman has had one of the most varied careers of any major star of his era.
-He was critical to the early success of the superhero trend, and that role has certainly defined how he’s perceived to the public.
-In between playing Wolverine in various movies, though, Jackman has also made time for great movies in a wide array of other genres.
+He’s the kind of actor who can do it all: sing, dance, tear up on cue, shoot metal claws out of his hands, etc. Because of his vast array of talents, Jackman has had one of the most varied careers of any major star of his era.
+He was critical to the early success of the superhero trend, and that role has certainly defined how he’s perceived by the public.
+In between playing Wolverine in various films, though, Jackman has also made time for great movies in a wide array of other genres.

 Logan (2017)